Policies, procedures and forms

 Statutory safeguarding agencies have a duty to act co-operatively to protect life and limb and public interest, and to share information about a particular offender who presents significant risk.

-In a safeguarding investigation the lead officer may need to check if partner MAPPA agencies have information to share.
+In a safeguarding enquiry the lead officer may need to check if partner MAPPA agencies have information to share.